vvck/electron-vue/README.md

-# markdownedit
+# electron-vue

-> a markdown editor
+> a vue frame with electron

 ## Build Setup